ayush-8/Video_Chat-Socket_Programming/README.md

 Files in System B:
 sender file must contain IP and port of System B receiver file must contain IP and port of System A.

+NOTE: Replace host IP and port in these files correspondingly as stated above.